Skip to main content

 Key Facts

-1. Deputy Foreign Minister Andrey Rudenko announced on 1 April 2026 that President Vladimir Putin is likely to attend the BRICS summit in New Delhi in September 2026.
+1. Deputy Foreign Minister Andrey Rudenko announced on 1 April 2026 in Colombo that President Vladimir Putin is likely to attend the BRICS summit in New Delhi in September 2026.

-2. The summit will be the 18th BRICS meeting, with India holding the chair and setting the agenda for the year.
+2. The September 2026 summit will be the 18th BRICS meeting, with India serving as the BRICS chair and agenda‑setter.

-5. India’s imports of Russian crude oil hit a nine‑month high in March 2026 after the United States granted a 30‑day waiver for purchases from Moscow.
+5. India’s imports of Russian crude oil hit a nine‑month high in March 2026 after the United States granted a 30‑day waiver allowing purchases from Moscow.

 Background & Context